dasom-tech/dasom-tech/README.md

 - ## :information_desk_person: About me

     Hello.
-I'm into studying computer programming from last July.
-I don't have experience in this field. but, I want to carve out a career as a project manager in the future.
+I'm into studying for computer programming from July 2020.
+I want to carve out a career as a project manager in the future.
+I'll try hard for my future and enjoy my life.😄

 - ## :speech_balloon:Languages and Tools